electriccitizen/upstream-d9/EC-install.md

 ## More information
 The front-end theme can be found at /web/themes/citizen_patterns.
 There is a theme-install.md doc there.
 The admin theme can be found at /web/themes/crane.
 There is also theme-install.md doc there.

+For dev workflow or ticket assistance, ask Adam.